 While we are on the topic of supplements, do you take a probiotic?
 Probiotics are incredibly important for gut health but also for your immune system!
 Traveling can cause a multitude of gut issues and irregularity, so a good probiotic is a MUST.
 I’ve tried dozens of probiotics because I have a sensitive stomach, and this one is by far the best probiotic to take before traveling, and in general.
 What’s even better?
 It doesn’t need to be refrigerated like many others do so it is PERFECT for traveling.

 If you really want to optimize your gut health, add a PREbiotic to your supplement regimen.
-This soil-based prebiotic/probiotic combo colonizes your gut with tons of different healthy gut flora, so you will have less of reaction when being introduced to new bacteria while traveling.
+This soil-based prebiotic/probiotic combo colonizes your gut with tons of different healthy gut flora, so you will have less of a reaction when being introduced to new bacteria while traveling.
 This is especially important if you are traveling to less-developed countries where water and food sanitation issues are a problem (I’m looking at you Mexico, India, and Southeast Asia!)
 Taking a prebiotic and a probiotic together will greatly reduce the risk of getting sick with stomach bugs such as the dreaded “Delhi Belly” or “Montezuma’s Revenge.”
-I take this in addition to my Pro-15 probiotic and my stomach stays nice and happy even when trying risky street food in Thailand. 😉 If you don’t have a super sensitive stomach like I do and wish to take only 1 probiotic instead of 2, this is definitely the one to take.
+I take this in addition to my Pro-15 probiotic and my stomach stays nice and happy even when trying risky street food in Thailand. 😉

-This handy travel straw is made to purify water and removes 99.99% of bacteria.
+This portable water filter is made to purify water and removes 99.99% of bacteria.
 It is perfect for hiking, camping, or using as extra protection when drinking questionable tap water.
 The water on airplanes is also known to sometimes be problematic, so drinking with this special straw will come in handy.